change-agent/ProjectZero/README.md

 **For Desktop Application:**

 Right click onto ProjectZero-desktop and select Run As > Java Application.
 From the Select Java Application, select TestDesktopLauncher and click OK.
-The application should launch.
+The test cases should run and the results will be outputted to the Eclipse console.

 ## Contribution guidelines ##